maxmatkovski/NLP/README.md

 ## Exploratory Data Analysis

-Now that we've removed undesirable text elements from our data we can begin to explore the data from our data.
+Now that we've removed undesirable text elements from our data we can begin to explore the tweets.

 I'd like to find the most common words in the data to understand what words are most frequently associated with "Climate Change" on twitter.

 Before doing so, we need to do a little bit more processing on the text data.
-We will use  **WordPunctTokenizer** from the **nltk** libary to tokenize each tweet.
+We will use  **WordPunctTokenizer** from the **NLTK** libary to tokenize each tweet.
 Tokenization is simply the process of separating a text string into individual words.
 We will then convert each word to lower case and save the words in one large string.

 We can accomplish this data processing with the code below.